This page covers the single and add-on anti-seizure medication options for treating generalised tonic-clonic seizures.

 - Perampanel (Fycompa)

-- Sodium valproate (Epilim and other brand names) – access to this treatment is limited, see more information above
+- Sodium valproate (Epilim and other brand names) – see information above

 - Topiramate (Topamax and other brand names)